 The exclusionary rule is a law that prohibits the use of illegally obtained evidence in a criminal trial.
 The fact that evidence was illegally obtained does not mean that the charges are thrown out.
 It simply means that that evidence is inadmissible as evidence against the person whose rights were violated.

 So, how is that evidence kept out?
 A defense attorney makes a motion to suppress the evidence.
 A motion to suppress is simply a tool that a defense lawyer uses to keep evidence out, in this case, to keep evidence that was illegally obtained out of evidence.
 Once the defense attorney makes his motion, the judge then hears both sides and makes a ruling.
 If the judge finds that the evidence was illegally obtained, the judge must bar the Government from using the evidence to prove its case at trial.
 Of course, there are exceptions to this rule, and we will get into them later.
 For now, let’s take a look at some examples of the exclusionary rule in action.

 The police arrest John for drug trafficking.
 Once he is arrested, the police perform a search incident to arrest (read more about that here) and find cocaine in John’s pockets.
-Police then start asking John questions about his illegal drug activity.
+Once John is detained, police then start asking John questions about his illegal drug activity.
 Police never read John his Miranda warnings.
 John tells police all about his involvement in a drug trafficking ring.
 Police happily turn this confession over to the Government.

 Using Illegal Evidence for Impeachment Purposes